isabella232/pmp-support-site/docs/users/040_terminology.md

 Unlike other media, Video Documents often don't include a link to a binary source file (like a jpg or mp3 file).
 Instead, they include an embeddable-player that a PMP consumer can use to play that video from their web or mobile app.
 Multiple video qualities/resolutions are recommended, to support mobile platforms.
 A human-readable title is required, and captions and credits are recommended.

+## Collections

+We use the term Collection to refer to the relationship between Documents in the PMP.
+And (you'll want to remember this one) **every** Document in the PMP is a potential Collection of other Documents.
+A Story like [How do you explain the leap second to a 6-year-old?](https://support.pmp.io/search?advanced=1&guid=fb5ef942-1e1e-4ef0-a188-e188c1ad199f) is a Collection of Audio and Images.
+A Series like [State of the Re:Union Fall 2010 Season](https://support.pmp.io/search?advanced=1&guid=fc55819c-cddc-4b1a-adf8-590b78150cdf) is a Collection of Stories produced during that 2010 season.
+And a Topic like [Money](https://support.pmp.io/search?advanced=1&guid=4d0acb4c-7057-4771-987d-97fc21ad0bcc) is a Collection of Stories related to finances and banking.

+As opposed to a text search, searching by one of these PMP Collections will return only Documents specifically assigned to the GUID of that Collection.

 ### Episode

 An ordered list of stories that are usually the equivalent to a broadcast episode.
 Example: [*Marketplace Morning Report for June 8, 2015*](https://support.pmp.io/search?advanced=1&collection=6ec0c8d8-78e1-4004-86ef-4bd5db60c7ed).